 HEALTH PROBLEMS OF NEWBORN AND YOUNG KIDS

-Familiarize yourself with the many possible health problems of newborn and young kids.
 When a goat is sick, your first step is to take its rectal temperature with a digital rectal thermometer.
 Normal rectal temperature is 101.5*F to 103.5*F. Higher temperatures mean fever and infection.
 Below 100*F body temperature indicates problems with bodily functions like hypothermia that are feed or weather related or the kid is already dying.
-Pray for fever; it is easier to fix.
+Fever is easier to resolve than sub-normal body temperature.

-Solutions to easy-to-fix problems are presented below, but detailing the protocols that I use to fix complex conditions would make this article too long.
-Go to my articles on each topic on the Articles page at www.tennesseemeatgoats.com for details.
+Solutions to easy-to-fix problems are presented below.
+The protocols that I use to fix more complex conditions are discussed in depth in articles on each topic on the Articles page at www.tennesseemeatgoats.com .
 Establish a relationship with a vet so you can purchase the prescription items you need.

 Premature Kids: Normal gestation is 147-155 days.
 Kids out of the same litter can be fully mature while others can be premature.
 It depends upon how much nutrition they got in utero.
 Kids born with teeth completely in the gums are premature.
-The lungs are the last major organ to develop fully, so premature kids are likely to be born with breathing problems.
 Full-term males have slightly erupted teeth; full-term females have teeth completely out of the gums.
+The lungs are the last major organ to develop fully, so premature kids are often born with breathing problems.
 Kids born 7 to 10 days premature likely won't live, and if they do, they may have health problems throughout their lives.

 Birth Defects: Atresi ani - no rectal opening.
 Cleft palate - lengthwise split in roof of mouth.Neither Atresi ani nor Cleft palate is fixable.
 Entropion - turned-under eyelid, causing eye lashes to irritate eye.
 This is fixable.